Dentures – West Palm Beach, FL

 - Extent of Tooth Loss: Did you lose a single tooth, or are you missing several teeth?
 Are there gaps in just one arch or both arches?
 The number of teeth that need to be replaced plays a large role in determining the final price.

-- Types of Denture: If you choose to get an implant denture instead of a traditional one, we’ll need to factor in the cost of dental implant surgery.
+- Types of Dentures: If you choose to get an implant denture instead of a traditional one, we’ll need to factor in the cost of dental implant surgery.

 - Preliminary Work: When the teeth that need to be replaced are still in the arch, you will have to pay for a tooth extraction.
 Depending on your oral health, you might also need to make room in your budget for gum disease therapy.